Fernando-sil/electronic-api/README.md

 - JWT contains only the necessary information for authentication and authorization
 - JWT is validated by Microsoft JWT dependencies
 - Refresh token is saved in Users table for validation
-- Refreah token is set to front-end as HTTP-only
+- Refresh token is set to front-end as HTTP-only

 #Email